outdreamer/build-a-cure-1/docs/tasks/to_do.md

 # Diagrams

-  - make diagram of potential matrix to display the concept
-    - map parameter sets to potential matrix shapes

   - make diagram for dimension links higher than 3d that are depictable in the same network space
     - should show variables that impact other variables, the change rates of these relationships
     - overall impact should be calculatable from these relationships